Residential Aged Care

 Increasing Maximum Capped Room Prices

-From 1st July 2025, the Commonwealth will raise the cap level to $750,000, and the capped level will go up every year with inflation.
+It is most important to note that from 1st January 2025, the Commonwealth will raise the capped level to $ 750,000, and the capped level will go up every year with inflation.
+From 1 July 2025, this amount will be indexed annually to the consumer price index on 1 July each year.

 Retention of Refundable Deposits